 You and your city auditor should review the SOC Audit Report on the TMRS City Portal and become familiar with its contents.

 As noted in the AICPA guidance, the SOC audit is one element of the procedures that you and your city auditor should follow to understand and become comfortable with the NPL recorded in your financial statements.

 “The employer auditor is solely responsible for the audit of the employer’s financial statements, and therefore, is responsible for determining the sufficiency and appropriateness of audit evidence necessary to reduce audit risk to an appropriately low level.”
 Your city’s finance officer and your external auditor should review the pension chapter of the AICPA State and Local Government Audit and Accounting Guide.

 In accordance with GASB Statements No. 67 and 68, TMRS’ consulting actuary, GRS, completed the actuarial reporting valuation as of December 31.
 To correspond with the actuarial reporting valuation, TMRS assumes that participating employers (cities) will also be using a measurement date of December 31, which determines the net pension liability (NPL), for their financial reporting.

-CLA has now completed the seventh SOC audit of the TMRS' processes covering the period of May 1, 2020 to April 30, 2021.
+CLA has now completed the eighth SOC audit of the TMRS' processes covering the period of May 1, 2021 to April 30, 2022.
 The SOC report covers the calendar year activities which generated inputs for the actuarial reporting valuation (as of December 31).
 It also covers the year-end processes used to determine the interest credit and allocation of funds for the Schedule of Changes in Fiduciary Net Position (by Participating City).